Veyza/dudi/README.md

   - The subroutine `DUDI_mean_velocity` calls a newly introduced subroutine `Integrand_mean_flux` from the module `twobody_fun.f90`.

   - A detailed description of the algorithm can be found in the file **`DUDI_average_velocity_vectors.pdf´** available in this repository.

+=== Version 1.2.1
+  - Restructured repository with clear src/, examples/, scripts/, bin/, build/, and results/ folders.
+  - Updated Makefile accordingly